uvsmtid/common-salt-states/docs/todo/plugable_project_names.md

   * The `/srv/pillars` and `/srv/states` should only be symlinked to the `common` repository.
 A project_name is plugged in by adding symlinks from within `common` repository to the plugged project_name.
+    TODO: Update after pillars are split into "defaults" and "overrides".
   * The best part whould be ability to put entire source code of plugable repository under single directory of `common` repository so that they can be developed as single entity via Git submodules.